Anton-osc/Balance-Widget/README.md

 Before using currency.py you need to setup your PAYEER account with API.

-It is only works if you have the bitcoin.
+It is only works if you have something on bitcoin wallet.